 Most of the problems lie with the fact that water hates being moved.
 Here are some ways to reduce the noise:

-- Don’t over-tighten the screws on the base.
+- Don’t over-tighten the screws on the base of your 12 volt water pump.
 Over-tightening the pump’s attachment screws compresses the rubber mountings, hindering their ability to absorb sound energy.
+A new addition to the Escaping Outdoors range of FL water pumps is the metal base plate for added stability.
+These cost a little more to buy but we have received excellent feedback on the base plate options.

 - Have a truly rigid mounting base.
 If you knock on the proposed base and it responds like a drum, it’s going to worsen pump noise.
 Another effective solution is to place a small piece of carpet between the pump and its base.